isaacnmm/pestpolicy-hugo2XX/content/posts/bed-bug-season-tips-for-a-bed-bug-free-home/index.md

 - **Legs and Antennae**: Bed bugs have six legs and relatively short antennae.

-They do not have wings, so they cannot fly. - **Movement**: They move quickly on surfaces but do not jump or fly. - **Eggs**: Bed [bug](https://pestpolicy.com/bed-bug-bites-vs-other-bites/) eggs are tiny, about 1 mm in size, white, and laid in clusters in cracks and crevices near their hosts.
+They do not have wings, so they cannot fly. - **Movement**: They move quickly on surfaces but do not jump or fly. - **Eggs**: Bed [bug](https://pestpolicy.com/bed-bug-bites-vs-other-bites/)eggs are tiny, about 1 mm in size, white, and laid in clusters in cracks and crevices near their hosts.
 Recognizing these physical characteristics can help in identifying a bed bug infestation early and taking appropriate action to control it.

 ###  Signs of Bed Bugs